rows/hiring/job descriptions/Product Designer.md

 * Partner with engineers and product owners to design solutions that oversee the user experience from conception until launch.

 ## You will be working on:
-* Landing pages and on boarding flows.
+* Landing pages and onboarding flows.
 * Illustrations and brand application throughout the product.
 * Creation of style guides.
 * An account dashboard where users manage settings, apps and integrations.